-For the entire physical to run smoothly, it’s crucial that you arrive prepared.
+For the complete physical to run smoothly, you must arrive prepared.

-Remember to bring all necessary medical paperwork, a list of current medications, your driver’s license, and your doctor’s names and addresses.
-These tips should also help you prepare:
+Remember to bring all necessary medical paperwork, a list of current medications, your driver’s license, and your doctor’s name and address.
+Here are six tips to help you ready yourself:

 1. Lower Your Caffeine Intake 24-Hours Beforehand

-If you suffer from hypertension, it’s a good idea to lower your caffeine intake.
+Lowering your caffeine intake is a good idea if you suffer from hypertension.
 This includes coffee, energy drinks, and soda.
 Caffeine increases blood pressure levels, which could affect the outcome of your physical.

 2. Lower Your Salt Intake a Week Beforehand

 Salt also plays a significant role in affecting your blood pressure levels.
 It can also have a negative effect on your cholesterol.
-Make an effort to lower your salt consumption for a week leading up to your DOT exam.
+Try to lower your salt consumption for a week before your DOT exam.